lpalbou/jupyter-popup/README.md

 - Works with HTML content
 - Doesn't interfere with notebook layout
 - Proper contrast and visibility in both light and dark themes
+- Version 0.1.2 works within a IPython app with button callbacks

 ## Requirements